alan-if/alan-i18n/alan_es/README.md

 The original sources were reformatted by [Tristano Ajmone] to conform to code style conventions of this repository, all changes were merely aesthetic, not affecting the source code; some output text containing obsolete links and references was also amended.

 The [`Foundation/COPYING`][COPYING] file of the [Artistic License 2.0] was added, since this is a derivative work of the [English Alan Library].

+# Build Instructions

+To build outdated assets within the Spanish directory `alan_es/`:

+    $ rake lib:es:all

+To forcefully rebuild all assets in the Spanish directory:

+    $ rake lib:es:all -B

 # Usage Example